gamercade-io/gamercade_console/README.md

 1. Press the "Select Game" button to open the file dialog.
 1. Select the `.gcrom` file you wish to run, and click open.
 1. Launch the game by pressing the "Launch Game" button.

+# For Contributors

+This is the main workspace crate.
+Consider viewing the inner crates for more information about the project.
+Each of them has their own readme.

+- `gamercade_audio` - For all gamercade audio related things.
+- `gamercade_console` - The console used to run & play games.
+- `gamercade_core` - Core shared types and functionality.
+- `gamercade_editor` - The editor used to bundle WASM code with assets.
+- `gamercade_rs` - A safe wrapper around the raw Api.
+- `gamercade_sound_engine` - Closely related to gamercade_audio, responsible for actual sound output.
+- `gamercade_tools` - Useful assorted tools.

+## Minimum Supported Rust Version

+Gamercade runs on **Stable Rust 1.63 or later**.

 ## License